The Integer Decomposition Property and Weighted Projective Space Simplices: Properties of Simplices in

-The family $\sQ$ admits a natural parametrization (or stratification), based on the distinct entries in the vector $\bq$, that allows us to test for the reflexive and IDP conditions even when $\Delta_{(1,q)}$ is high-dimensional and/or has large volume.
+The simplices in $\sQ$ admit a natural parametrization (or stratification), based on the distinct entries in the vector $\bq$, that allows us to test for the reflexive and IDP conditions even when $\Delta_{(1,q)}$ is high-dimensional and/or has large volume.
 Given a vector of distinct positive integers $\br = (r_1,\ldots,r_d)\in\Z_{>0}^d$, write

 If $\bq=(q_1,\ldots,q_n)=(r_1^{x_1},r_2^{x_2},\ldots,r_d^{x_d})$, we say that both $\bq$ and $\Pq$ are \emph{supported} by the vector $\br = (r_1,\ldots,r_d)$, which has distinct entries, with \emph{multiplicity} $\bx=(x_1, \dots, x_d)$.
 We write $\bq=(\br,\bx)$ in this case and say that $\bq$ is \emph{$d$-supported}.